We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The peppermint essential oil is sourced from the peppermint plant, Mentha x piperita, in the Pacific Northwest and acquired via steam distillation.

 Lavender essential oil provides a soothing and relaxing scent.
 It’s often used in aromatherapy to relieve stress.
 Lavender oil also makes an excellent massage oil when mixed with a carrier oil.
+Lavender is also a good choice for people looking to improve sleep.

 This essential oil is made from certified organically grown lavender and imported from France.
 It’s steam distilled.